GET /trust → 200 OK · policy: human_reviewed

 Contactable identitytrueDirect email; responses come from the same person who does the work.

-Response SLA trackedtrueFirst response under 12 hours during working days; misses will be published.
+Response SLA trackedtrueFirst response under 12 hours, any day of the week; misses will be published.

 Third-party identity verificationpendingPlanned: government-ID verification through an independent provider.